YibinLong/CollabCanvas/docs/guides/BACKEND_WARMUP.md

-✅ **Simple** - Just one small component, no complex configuration ✅ **Safe** - Fails silently if backend is unreachable ✅ **Efficient** - Only one ping per page load, not continuous polling
+✅ **Simple** - Just one small component, no complex configuration ✅ **Safe** - Fails silently if backend is unreachable ✅ **Efficient** - Only one ping per page load, not continuous polling ✅ **Friendly Feedback** - Users see a cute loading message if backend is still waking up

 ## Tradeoffs